TrenchBroom/TrenchBroom/Build.md

 ## How to release

-Open a new prompt command.
+Open a new command prompt.

 Generate a changelog: